PrismarineJS/prismarine-entity/README.md

 #### entity.health

-The health of the player, default: 20
+The health of the player, default: 20.

 #### entity.food

-The food of the player, default: 20
+The food of the player, default: 20.

 #### entity.player

-The player
+If entity is not player, here will undefined.

 ## History